-Puncture wounds to the foot are often caused by sharp objects such as glass shards or sharp metal; sharp objects such as nails or screws; and also by animal bites.
-In all these cases, the wounds can become dangerous if they are not properly treated immediately, since they can end up in a serious infection.
+Puncture wounds to the foot are often caused by sharp objects such as pieces of glass or sharp metal; sharp objects such as nails or screws; and also from animal bites.
+In all these cases, the wounds can become dangerous if they are not treated immediately as they should, as they can lead to a serious infection.

 In wounds that are penetrating there is a risk of contracting tetanus.
-The term “tetanus” derives from the Greek and means “tight, tense”, because the infection leads to a series of muscular contractions throughout the body, beginning with the jaw being locked.
+The term “tetanus” derives from Greek and means “tight, tense,” because the infection leads to a series of muscle contractions throughout the body, starting with stiffening of the jaw.
 In general, tetanus is a dangerous disease.
-If not treated in time, fever occurs, muscles contract, breathing becomes difficult, and the heart races, with the risk of causing cardiac arrest, suffocation, or suffocation.
+If it is not treated in time, it causes fever, muscles contract, breathing becomes difficult and the heart accelerates, with the risk of causing cardiac syncope, suffocation or suffocation.

 In this situation we recommend:

 A doctor will be able to assess the severity of the injury.
-Your blood may be tested or taken for a culture to determine the cause of the infection.
-Tell him how you got it so he can determine the best treatment.
+Your blood may be tested or a sample taken for a culture to determine the cause of the infection.
+Tell him how you had it done so he can determine the best treatment.

 Always keep the wound clean.
-Wash the area frequently with an antibacterial soap and then clean the wound with a good antiseptic, for example, hydrogen peroxide.
+Wash the area frequently with an antibacterial soap and then clean the wound with a good antiseptic, such as hydrogen peroxide.
 Once dry, keep the wound covered with the bandages indicated by the doctor.
-Follow the instructions the professional gives you regarding the frequency of bandage changes.
+Follow the instructions your professional gives you regarding the frequency of changing the bandage.

 In children, a reinforcement of the mixed vaccine is given within the Vaccination Schedule.
-In the elderly, a tetanus gamma globulin is recommended.
-Here is more information about the tetanus shot.
+In older people, antitetanus gamma globulin is recommended.

-Puncture wounds to the foot can produce different levels of pain.
-Although this situation is not very common, if one of the main blood vessels in the foot is damaged, you can suffer a lot of pain and bleeding.
-Bathe the injured foot in lukewarm water at least twice a day for the first two days.
-Avoid contact of open wounds with hard surfaces until you have bandaged them.
-Avoid walking on your injured foot if you can, because any kind of pressure can increase pain.
+Puncture wounds to the foot can cause different levels of pain.
+Although this situation is not very common, if one of the main blood vessels in the foot is damaged you can suffer a lot of pain and bleeding.
+Bathe the injured foot in warm water at least twice a day for the first two days.
+Avoid contact of open wounds with hard surfaces until they have been bandaged.
+Avoid walking on the injured foot if you can, because any kind of pressure can increase the pain.
 If the pain or redness in the area increases, visit your doctor again because the wound may be infected.